panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 ## 4. Deep refs forwarding

 You can forward refs more than 1 level deep in the components hierarchy.
-Just wrap every child, grandchild and so on components in `forwardRef()`, and pass down the ref until reaching the destination DOM element.
+Just wrap every child, grandchild, and so on components in `forwardRef()`, and pass down the ref until reaching the destination DOM element.

 Let's forward 2 times `elementRef` to access the DOM element from a grandchild component: